Kudo510/cnos/readme_2.md

-    cnos_analysis_4.ipynb - code for checking cnos code for mutiple objects - from 2 objects to see if the features work like top images are from correct object cnos_analysis_5.ipynb - final code check for cnos after 23th layer with all cases , occulsion, etc cnos_analysis_6.ipynb - real final code ( using the test_an_image_step in cnos) - so use the inferece.py code not the custom one to test on single iamge- see the results look better now without any overlapping approach_first_check.ipynb:
+    cnos_analysis_4.ipynb - code for checking cnos code for mutiple objects - from 2 objects to see if the features work like top images are from correct object cnos_analysis_5.ipynb - final code check for cnos after 23th layer with all cases , occulsion, etc cnos_analysis_6.ipynb - real final code ( using the test_an_image_step in cnos) - so use the inferece.py code not the custom one to test on single iamge- see the results look better now without any overlapping cnos_analysis_8.ipynb - cnos with contrastive learning - not compare features with cosin similarity - using NN for that instead- compare with 42 templates if the loss smaller than threshold means it is positive- out of 42 templates if there are a positive pair the proposal will be chosen

+    approach_first_check.ipynb:
         Check the first approach by extracting features from dinov2_l14 at the last layer then retrieve the templates with highest score - see if the templates has similar poses to the input
     approach_second_check.ipynb: